 Patients who received the accelerated rehabilitation left the hospital 1.32 days earlier than those who underwent standard protocol and they experienced fewer complications after surgery.
 96% of accelerated rehabilitation patients were able to go directly home rather than to a rehabilitation facility, which compared to 62% of those who went through the standard protocol.
 Results of the study concluded that an accelerated rehabilitation protocol can decrease length of stay, influence discharge disposition and decrease the likelihood of postoperative complications and hospital readmission.

 Prior to surgery, patients meet with a nurse or physical therapist and are given information on the accelerated THA protocol.
 They are encouraged to attend pre-operative educational classes, which prepare patients on what to expect during and after surgery.

-After surgery, patients are discharged from the post anesthesia care unit (PACU) to their room via stretcher.
-Once in their room, the patient walks from the stretcher to their bed with a walker or crutches.
+After surgery, patients are discharged from the post anesthesia care unit (PACU) to their room.
 Most patients begin physical therapy and are able to walk down the hall the same day they had surgery.
 All hospital staff including nurses, physical therapists, occupational therapists and case managers participate on postoperative care and assist the patient on their accelerated road to recovery.